yifso/nteract/docs/notes/core-group.md

 }
 ```

-The action creator for this action would look like this.
+The action creator for this action looks like this.

 ```js
 function executeCell({ contentRef, cellId }) {